Articles and Questions

 From both Revelation 19 and 20, we understand that the millennium will begin at the second advent.
 Because Jesus' return is the event that leads into the millennium, it's the key to understanding the world at this time.
 In order to study the millennium, we have to look closely at the changes that will occur when the Kingdom appears.

 According to Revelation, Jesus' return will be a time of supernatural upheaval.
 The Kingdom will be revealed, and overthrow the powers of the world.
-The world will go into a time of transformation.
+The world will begin a transformation.

 "And I saw heaven opened, and behold a white horse; and he that sat upon him was called Faithful and True, and in righteousness he doth judge and make war...And out of his mouth goeth a sharp sword, that with it he should smite the nations: and he shall rule them with a rod of iron: and he treadeth the winepress of the fierceness and wrath of Almighty God" (Revelation 19.11,15 KJV bible).